Shkyrockett/AutoGenDirectWritePlayground/README.md

 - ID2D1HwndRenderTarget
 - ID2D1RenderTarget

-Specificaly the EndDraw method is supposed to return an HRESULT to show if the device is still valid, but isn't returning one.
-GetSize and GetPixelSize both crash if they dont return an HRESULT.
+Specifically the EndDraw method is supposed to return an HRESULT to show if the device is still valid, but isn't returning one.
+GetSize and GetPixelSize both crash if they don't return an HRESULT.

-Maybe these could be fixed by setting them as `[PreserveSig]` in Win32Metadata?